ghdz89/getting-started-gilberto/README.md

 # README

-### Get familiar
+### Overview

-This is a minimal app that implements Plaid using a very basic HTML and vanilla JS front end with an Express/Node backend.
-After linking a financial account, this app will retrieve transactions associated with the account and render them on the home page.
+This is a minimal app that implements Plaid using a very basic HTML/vanilla JS front end with an Express/Node backend.
+After linking an account, the app retrieves balance information associated with the account and renders it on the home page.
 Here's a short description of the key files in this repo:

-- **index.html** – A basic HTML page with a nav bar and button.
+- **index.html** – A basic HTML page with a button that allows the user to link an account.
 Clicking the button will start the Link flow.
 Successfully linking an account via Link will render results on this page.

 - **index.js** – Configures the Plaid client and uses Express to defines routes that call Plaid endpoints.
-Utilizes the official [node.js client library](https://github.com/plaid/plaid-node) to make calls to the Plaid API.
+Utilizes the official [Plaid node.js client library](https://github.com/plaid/plaid-node) to make calls to the Plaid API.

 - **oauth.html** – Link is re-initialized on this page during the OAuth flow.
 After successfully re-initializing Link and completing the Link flow, the end user is redirected back home.

-### Run the app
+### Running the app

 #### Set up your environment

 This app uses the latest stable version ("LTS") of Node.
-At the time of writing, that was Node v16.14.0.
+At the time of writing, the LTS is Node v16.14.0.
 It's recommended you use this version of Node to run this app.

 nvm is a useful tool that helps you manage Node versions easily.
 To determine whether you have it installed, simply type `nvm` into your terminal.
 If you encounter an error (i.e., "command not found", etc.), you likely do not have nvm installed.
 You can install nvm by following the [instructions in the nvm-sh/nvm](https://github.com/nvm-sh/nvm#installing-and-updating) repo.
 Once you have nvm installed, you can use the following command to set up your environment: